 or microfinance industry, which aims to assist very poor households.

-In the United States, the microloan idea has yet to gain the popularity it enjoys in emerging markets.
+In the United States, the microloan idea has yet to gain the popularity it enjoys in emerging markets, and it is certainly not practiced in the same manner just described.
 Frankly the research does not show that microloans have the same transformational impact in America as can be seen in smaller economies.
-However, the Small Business Administration (SBA) does sponsor a microloan program.
+However, the federal Small Business Administration (SBA) does sponsor a microloan program.
+Only small businesses and non-profit day care centers are eligible applicants.

-The SBA does not fund potential entrepreneurs directly, but rather through nonprofit organizations that they call intermediaries.
+The SBA does not fund potential entrepreneurs directly.
+Inste works through nonprofit organizations that they call intermediaries.
 The maximum loan they may make available to any individual borrower is $50,000, with the average at about $13,000.
 The maximum repayment period is 6 years.
 Interest rates typically are higher than those found at a mainstream financial institution.
+Unlike some other SBA programs, such as the 7(a) program, the microloan program is not a loan guarantee but rather an outright loan.

 The intermediaries for the microloan program are required to provide technical assistance (business advice) to loan recipients.